lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 ***WiSe 24/25, Bonn***

-- **Seminar on the Adams Spectral Sequence**
+- **Graduate Seminar on Topology: The Adams Spectral Sequence**

   [Liz Tatum](https://www.math.uni-bonn.de/people/tatum/tatum) and I are organising a reading seminar on the Adams spectral sequence.
 The first meeting will be on July 18 at 10:00 in room 0.011.
-The syllabus will be posted here shortly.
+The preliminary syllabus can be found here.

 ***SoSe 24, Bonn***